 The first game developed by the Dardari bros and released by Genias is World Cup 90, a sort of quality of life improvement and overall graphical update on their original Italy 90 which was, instead, published by Simulmondo and Ital Video.
 The Dardari had begun programming games at a very young age, after the unexpected success of Italy 90, they found themselves at SMAU, one of the first Italian electronics fair, signing autographs while barely being of legal age.
 “Davide was 20, I was 17 and Marco was 14!
 We became stars overnight, it was an incredible time for us” mentions Francesco.
 Still, it was with World Cup 90 that things began to get serious, Francesco continues “we began to work under deadlines, with the idea of developing a second soccer game after we looked at Italy 90 and found several things we felt that we could improve on.”

-Along with improving and adding new features, Francesco mentions how, together with his brother Marco, they consumed their fingers on Kick-Off, which was indeed another big inspiration.
+Along with improving and adding new features, Francesco mentions how, together with his brother Marco, they burned their fingers off playing Kick-Off, which was indeed another big inspiration.
 The final soccer game by the Dardari went on to enjoy quite a strong success, both from critics and gamers.
 World Cup 90 was converted for several other platforms beyond the Amiga, which was not something the Dardari would handle themselves.
 “But we did make the Atari ST conversion, I definitely remember various problems with the color palette…”.
 The Commodore 64 version was, instead, programmed by Ivan del Duca and Antonio Miscellaneo.

 Roda mentions that the game was pirated several times, even outside of Italy, so much so that he believes many people played it not knowing it was, originally, an Italian title published by Genias.
 The game also came with an exclusive four-port joystick interface, which was also designed and built by the Dardari, which could be ordered via a form, included in the box of World Cup 90.
 Roda mentions that not only the Dardaris were the first in Italy to publish a commercial game for the Amiga, but also were extremely talented at programming actual technological interfaces, something that no other team in Italy was doing back then.

 With the good success of the soccer games behind them, the Dardari decided to leave the sport of football behind.
 Interestingly enough, the brothers did not grow up playing home computer games: “our passion was first and foremost the arcade: that’s where we spent most of our time.”
-Also, Francesco mentions, they were never really interested in working for a studio, like other young developers at the time.
-“Indeed, our games were always developed at home just between us three brothers, we never set foot in an office, except when it was time to sign the contracts with Arioti!”.
+Also, Francesco mentions, they were never really interested in working in a studio, like other young developers at the time.
+“Indeed, our games were always developed at home just between us three brothers, we never set foot in an office, except when it was time to sign contracts with Arioti!”.

-Francesco Dardari also mentions the idea for their next game published by Genias, Over The Net from 1990, was born out of a brainstorming session with Arioti: “he had noticed that beach volley was quite popular in the US, so we hunted down every beach volley game we could find in the arcades and played them all to death, in order to get inspiration.
+Francesco Dardari also mentions the idea for their next game published by Genias, Over The Net from 1990, was born out of a brainstorming session with Arioti.
+“He had noticed that beach volley was quite popular in the US, so we hunted down every beach volley game we could find in the arcades and played them all to death, in order to get inspired.
 Since his original idea was to develop a sports game that could be successful in the US, we ended up modifying the initial player sprites: we thought they weren’t brawny enough for the American public…”.
 Stefan Roda remembers doing the music for the game, which is something the Dardari would usually listen to and approve without interfering.
 Overall, Over The Net is still fondly remembered by many gamers, along with receiving mostly solid reviews by critics, with Australian Commodore Review giving it 82%, Datormagazin 77% and Amiga Joker a 73%, with similar votes by the Italian magazines of the time.

 Warm up - betting on the wrong car